Before we begin with what the CBD entourage effect is, let’s understand the basics of CBD and the kind of effects it has on our body.

 Evidence Supporting the Entourage Effect

-Another study from 2016, compared the experiences of cannabis users who smoked pure THC with the people who smoked cannabis products that include THC as well as CBD.
-It was seen that people who smoked pure THC often face memory problems and other cognitive difficulties, while those who smoked THC and CBD combined did not experience any of these issues.
+Another study from 2016, compared the experiences of cannabis users who smoked pure THC with the people who smoked cannabis products with the people who smoked pure THC.
+Researchers say that people who smoked pure THC face memory problems and other cognitive difficulties, while those who smoked THC and CBD combined did not experience any of these issues.

 We hope this article has helped you understand the entourage effect and the studies going on for the same.
 As you can see, there’s a lot of anecdotal evidence regarding the entourage effect that motivates researchers to continue their quest for the truth.